 The Return of Cryptocurrency Privacy

-So, how to return Bitcoin its lost privacy?
+So, how to return Bitcoin to its lost privacy?

 Still, if you want privacy, the extra hassle is still worth it.